FliegendeWurst/KIT-ILIAS-downloader/README.md

 ### .iliasignore

-.gitignore syntax can be used in a `.iliasignore` file: (located in the download folder)
+.gitignore syntax can be used in a `.iliasignore` file: (located in the output folder)
 ```ignore
 # example 1: only download a single course
 /*/